jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 In Azure we add the PVC as an Azure File based PVC, which links to [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) over the SMB protocol.
 This location is accessible outside the cluster and can be used between nodes.

-From the `Source\kube` subfolder run:
+From the `Source\kube` sub-folder run:

 ```
 kubectl apply -f pvc_azure.yml
 ```

-Or if you're running locally in something like Minikube run the following to set up a local PVC that will stand in for Azure Files during your development.
+Or if you're running locally in something like Minikube run the following to set up a local PVC that will act as a stand in for Azure Files during your development.

 ```
 kubectl apply -f pvc_minikube.yml